20lives/dmote/doc/options.md

 An angle in radians.
 Intrinsic pitching occurs early in key placement.
 It is typically intended to produce a tactile break between two rows of keys, as in the typewriter-like terracing common on flat keyboards with OEM-profile or similarly angled caps.

+The term “intrinsic” is used here because the key spins roughly around its own center.
+The term should not be confused with intrinsic rotations in the sense that each step is performed on a coordinate system resulting from previous operations.

 ###### Parameter `progressive`

 An angle in radians.
 This progressive pitch factor bends columns lengthwise.
 If set to zero, columns are flat.